-Self-Sufficiency #8: Household s Transitioned to Self-suffici iency Unit of Measurement Baseline Benchmark Outcome (FY2016) Benchmark Achieved?
+Self-Sufficiency #8: Households s Transitioned to Self-suffici ency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self- sufficiency (increase).
 Households transitioned to self- sufficiency prior to implementation of the activity (number).
 This number may be zero.
-Expected households transitioned to self- sufficiency after implementation of the activity (number).
+Expected households transitioned to self-sufficiency after implementation of the activity (number).
 Actual households transitioned to self-sufficiency after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
-Non-elderly Non-disabled Households Transitioned/ Graduated to Self- sufficiency per Year.
-[HCVP Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP) Public Housing Families who are transitioned from TANF due to increased earnings] 0 (HCVP) 0 (Public Housing) Increase of 1% after the first full biennial recertification cycle after implementation of the activity To be provided in the Annual FY2017 MTW Report To be provided in the Annual FY2017 MTW Report
+Non-elderly Non-disabled Households Transitioned/ Graduated to Self-sufficiency per Year.
+[HCVP Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP) Public Housing Families who are transitioned from TANF due to increased earnings] 0 (HCVP) 0 (Public Housing) Increase of 1% after the first full biennial recertification cycle after implementation of the activity 0 To be provided in the Annual MTW Report